 So you’ve heard the murmurs and you know you SHOULD be doing SEO, but there’s a little voice in the back of your head faintly whispering ‘Ugh, how long is it going to take?
 I’m already doing 100 other things, how can I fit it in?’ combined with that little bit of selfishness (YES, selfishness!) that wants instant results and stops you from fully committing to your blog.

 This post has one purpose – to show you that you CAN do SEO!
 If you want your blog to be a viable income stream with thousands of devoted readers, you need to devote a little of your own time – and by the end of this post, you’ll realise it doesn’t take very much at all!
 Remember, one of our favourite mantras is “You’re ALREADY doing the hardest part of SEO!” – because you ARE!
 Writing fabulous content and engaging an audience is the toughest part of running a successful blog.
 The rest?
 It’s just ADMIN!

 A little work, BIG results

 SEO sounds hards, but it’s simply knowing ‘what buttons to press.’
-While it is a little more in depth than that, it’s actually a fairly simple process – you just need the knowhow!
+While it is a little more in-depth than that, it’s actually a fairly simple process – you just need the know-how!
 While SEO isn’t exactly a set-and-forget task that you can block an hour away a month to do, there certainly are some tasks that fit into that category, and others you only have to do once!
-For the larger part, SEO tasks are merely maintenance that slip neatly into your regular routine – soon you’ll be working from memory and building GREAT habits!
+For the larger part, SEO tasks are merely maintenance that slips neatly into your regular routine – soon you’ll be working from memory and building GREAT habits!